dinisoliveirac/project-visualizing-real-world-data/README.md

 - since the objective is to interpretate a few attritubes from the list, we will begin by cleaning those which do not support our analysis.

 1.1 - Dataset exploration
-1.2 - Data columns cleaning
-1.3 - Data Cleaning
+1.2 - Data Cleaning

 ### Step 2: `Data Manipulation`:

-- resorting to each player's attributes, it is possible to draw conclusions by comparing their average team numbers and countries of origin;
+- resorting to each teams's attributes, it is possible to draw conclusions by comparing their average and specific team values

+- identifying potential correlations between variables;

-- using a list of all the major european leagues, we will be able to compare differences between the average player attribute's that plays on each of them;
+- using a list of the top 5 teams in Primeira Liga, comparing differences between the average player attribute's that plays on each of them;

-2.1 - Defining the attributes to compare
-2.2 - Divide and group the players by team and league where they play at 2.3 - Divide and group the players by country of origin 2.4 -Creating new DataFrames with the data collected

-### Data Visualization:

-3.1 - Data Cleaning of the final DataFrame
+### Step 3: `Data Visualization`:

+The plots created included:

+- Distribution of Fifa Rating in Primeira Liga
-3.2 - Analysis of the results
+- Distribution of Age in Primeira Liga
+- Visual correlation of Age with other variables
+- Visual correlation of Fifa Rating with other variables

 ## Results